osianSmith/Labbot/README.md

 - `\nohelpneeded`: This is used for students to remove themselves from the list.

-- `\status`: This gets the status of the server - no response would suggest that the discord server has gone down  😞
+- `\labbotstatus`: This gets the status of the server - no response would suggest that the discord server has gone down  😞
 - `\ping` : Pong

 For users with an admin role,  they can: